-Eastport is the easternmost city in the U.S. The downtown Historic District will take you back in time, intriguing shops, restaurants, and cafes.
+Eastport is the easternmost city in the U.S. The downtown Historic District will take you back in time, with intriguing shops, galleries, restaurants, and cafes.
 Maine lobster, of course, is our specialty.

 Explore the vibrant arts community here.
 Through efforts of organizations like Tides Institute and Museum of Art and Eastport Arts Center, Eastport is preserving its history and creating a diverse cultural community.